keller-mark/points-via-ome-ngff/README.md

 # points via OME-NGFF

-Evaluation of storing points (2D or 3D point clouds) via OME-NGFF:
+Experiment in evaluating storage of points (2D, 2.5D, or 3D point clouds) via OME-NGFF:
 - Definition of the storage approach
 - Utilities to convert SpatialData Points elements to this format
 - Benchmarking of common operations (existing Parquet-based format vs. this OME-NGFF-based format)